MicrosoftDocs/memdocs/memdocs/intune/fundamentals/get-started-with-intune.md

 Microsoft Configuration Manager helps protect on-premises Windows Server, devices, apps, and data.
 If you need to manage a combination of cloud and on-premises endpoints, you can cloud attach your Configuration Manager environment to Intune.

-There are two steps to cloud attach your on-premises devices:
+If you use or will use Configuration Manager, there are two steps to cloud attach your on-premises devices:

 1. [Tenant attach](/mem/configmgr/tenant-attach/prerequisites): Register your Intune tenant with your Configuration Manager deployment.
 Your Configuration Manager devices are shown in the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 On these devices, you can run different actions, including installing apps and run Windows PowerShell scripts using the web-based Intune admin center.